ryanuber/readme-server/README.md

 # Limitations

 This project is geared toward README generation only.
-It currently only supports rendering your README file, so if there are links to other markdown files from it, they will not be functional.
+It currently only supports rendering a single file, so if there are links to other markdown files, they will not be functional.